nickmonad/blog/content/2025/static-allocation-with-zig-kv.md

 Let's take a look at how we can manage static allocation in `kv`, considering three areas of request handling in
 sequence: connection handling, command parsing, and key/value storage.

 > A lot of this is pretty new to me, and I'm still wrestling with all these concepts.
-(And learing Zig!)
+(And learning Zig!)
 I'm sure there are better ways of handling this stuff.
 I'm presenting this as one possible implementation completed as a learning exercise.
-I'll speak more about the tradeoffs and where I think it can go further at the end of this post.
+I'll speak more about the trade-offs and where I think it can go further at the end of this post.

 ## Connection Handling

 The first thing we have to consider is how data comes into the system, which we'll maintain through the concept of a `Connection`.

-A connection represents the communcation to a particular client that wants to access the key/value store.
+A connection represents the communication to a particular client that wants to access the key/value store.
-Since we're using `io_uring` for asynchronous I/O, we have to keep some information around through the lifecycle of a request, so the kernel can use it.
+Since we're using `io_uring` for asynchronous I/O, we have to keep some information around through the life-cycle of a request, so the kernel can use it.
 The space for that information is what we'll statically allocate and re-use across different connections as they come and go.